5 Interesting African Animated Films

 A twist of good fortune sees Uru saved by some Spiritual beings from the Forest who raise her as she goes through Trials and Tribulations to reveal the secrets behind her Birthmark.

-Mark Of Uru is an authentic African tale set within an Ancient Fantasy African world with all the typical elements of the Hero’s journey in Joseph Campbell’s The Hero With A Thousand Faces that has been utilised in both Ancient and modern Epics like Babylon’s Enuma Elish and most recently Star Wars .
+Mark Of Uru is an African animation film based on an authentic African tale set within an Ancient Fantasy African world with all the typical elements of the Hero’s journey in Joseph Campbell’s The Hero With A Thousand Faces that has been utilised in both Ancient and modern Epics like Babylon’s Enuma Elish and most recently Star Wars .

 Its therefore no surprise that it won the 2009 World Summit Award in the Culture Category.